Jerrold Seigel

-Jerrold Seigel is a prominent American historian.
-He is Professor Emeritus at New York University.
+Jerrold Seigel is an American historian who is Professor Emeritus at New York University.
 He taught for twenty-five years at Princeton University.
 His book Modernity and Bourgeois Life: Society, Politics and Culture in England, France, and Germany since 1750 (2012), won the 2014 Laura Shannon Prize for "the best book in European studies that transcends a focus on any one country, state, or people to stimulate new ways of thinking about contemporary Europe as a whole."
 He has been called "one of the greatest practitioners of intellectual history in our time" and sits on the editorial board of the Journal of the History of Ideas.